 >do it yourself

 No, I'm not an animator.
 CG is too easy to fix mistakes which means that there are few "happy accidents" or compromises that happen in physical animation (it's also too easy to fix mistakes in fully digital 2D animation before you bring that up).
-It's fucking boring.
+It's fricking boring.
 The best CG movies are from when the technology was something that was fighting against you.

 I'm assuming you work in CG animation and your skin in it is that you don't want to see your job replaced and don't actually enjoy it.
 I really don't understand how anybody can actually enjoy looking at it.
 It's so sterile and lifeless.
 Everything computers touch becomes instantly hideous.